 - share best practices in approaches to I&IT procurement and other information as appropriate.

-The objectives of the IT Procurement Working Group are to recognize the collective spending capability of the federal, provincial and territorial governments and MISA to improve procurement deals that will:
+The objectives of the IT Procurement Community of Practice are to recognize the collective spending capability of the federal, provincial and territorial governments and MISA to improve procurement deals that will:

 - reduce prices as much as possible;